 Additionally, there are expat tax benefits like the Foreign Earned Income Exclusion (FEIE), and the Foreign Tax Credit that support Americans abroad to limit unnecessary tax payments.

-As for this year’s tax season, the FEIE helps you exclude up to $108,700 of foreign income.
-If your yearly income was $112,800 from working overseas and you subtract the FEIE exclusion, you’ll just get a small percentage taxed by the IRS.
+As for this year’s tax season, the FEIE helps you exclude up to $112,000 of foreign income.
+If your yearly income was $118,800 from working overseas and you subtract the FEIE exclusion, you’ll get a small percentage of taxes you need to pay to the IRS.
 This will usually be covered by the standard deduction or other deductions MyExpatTaxes will find for you.

 There is typically no US tax extension deadline for Americans abroad, but only a tax filing deadline.
 This means that Americans abroad need to pay their due taxes by May 17th this year (new tax payment deadline during the pandemic), just like their fellow Americans back home.

 US Tax Extension Deadline for 2023

 As we explained above, the typical extension deadline for filing US taxes as an American abroad is June 15.
-However, there is also the option of filing for an even greater extension to October 15.
+However, there is also the option of filing for an even greater extension to usually October 15 (In 2023, it’s October 16th).
 For this, you will need to fill out a specific form to do that.
 Why not use the MyExpatTaxes software for filing all your extension forms?

 File Your Free US Tax Filing Extension